 Waddenfonds

-The Waddenfonds has allocated 60% funding for this project.
-The project started in the autumn of 2018 and will run for four years.
-The Nederlandse Vissersbond is the secretary of this innovation project on behalf of the entire shrimp sector.
-Together with the fisheries organizations VisNed and PO Rousant, the Nederlandse Vissersbond carries out the organizational activities to make the innovation possible.
+The Waddenfonds allocated 60% funding for this project.
+The project started in the autumn of 2018 and has run for five years.
+The Nederlandse Vissersbond was the secretary of this innovation project on behalf of the entire shrimp sector.
+Together with the fisheries organizations VisNed and PO Rousant, the Nederlandse Vissersbond carried out the organizational activities to make the innovation possible.

 Information links (in Dutch)